PyDev19/CClicker-/README.md

 - Distribution limitations: The GNU GPLv3 imposes some limitations on how software can be distributed.
 For example, it requires that anyone who distributes the software must also provide the source code, and must not add any additional restrictions on how the software can be used or distributed.

 For more information about this license please read the [`LICENSE.md`](https://github.com/PyDev19/CClicker-/blob/main/LICENSE.md) file.

+## Contributing
+If you want to contribute:
+- Fork the repository
+- Clone it on your machine
+- Make the changes you want
+- Create a pull request

+If you are creating your changes make sure to create a `libs` folder and put the following dlls in it:
+- libgcc_s_seh-1.dll
+- libstdc++-6.dll
+- libwinpthread-1.dll